Mass-Lumped Virtual Element Method with Strong Stability-Preserving Runge-Kutta Time Stepping for Two-Dimensional Parabolic Problems: Introduction

 VEM has seen broad use across mechanics and multiphysics.
 In solid mechanics, applications include linear and nonlinear elasticity, finite deformations, and elasto-plasticity \cite{beirao2015elastic},\cite{artioli2017arbitrary},\cite{hudobivnik2019plasticity}, \cite{wriggers2017efficient}, \cite{vanhuyssteen2020isotropic}.
 In fluid and transport problems, studies address topology optimization of non-Newtonian flows, two-phase flow in porous media, coupled Poisson-Nernst-Planck/Navier-Stokes systems, and hemivariational formulations for stationary Navier-Stokes \cite{suarez2022topology},\cite{berrone2022twophase},\cite{dehghan2023poisson},\cite{han2021hemivariational}.
 Recent developments include stabilization-free and serendipity variants that remove or redesign the stabilization term while retaining accuracy \cite{chen2023stabilization},\cite{chen2023serendipity}.

-The work in \cite{vacca2015parabolic} is the foundational reference that brings VEM to time-dependent diffusion on polygonal meshes.
-It sets up the augmented/enhanced local spaces and shows how to compute, purely from DOFs, the energy and $L^2$ projectors that make the stiffness and mass forms both k-consistent and stably assembled on arbitrary polygons.
+The work in \cite{vacca2015parabolic} is the foundational reference that brings conforming VEM to time-dependent diffusion on polygonal meshes.
+It sets up the augmented/enhanced local spaces and shows how to compute, purely from DOFs, the energy and $L^2$ projectors that make the stiffness and mass forms both $k$-consistent and stably assembled on arbitrary polygons.
 The paper develops the semidiscrete parabolic formulation, proves optimal convergence under standard star-shaped regularity, derives fully discrete error bounds for implicit stepping, and documents behavior through comprehensive tests (including a reduced-mass variant and conservation for Neumann problems).
-For our purposes, this work provides the canonical projector-based mass and stiffness construction and the error/stability framework we build upon—serving as the baseline we extend with mass lumping and SSP Runge-Kutta explicit time stepping together with mesh-robust CFL bounds.
+For our purposes, this work provides the canonical projector-based mass and stiffness construction and the error/stability framework we build upon, serving as the baseline we extend with mass lumping and SSP Runge--Kutta explicit time stepping together with mesh-robust CFL bounds.
+The extension to the nonconforming setting is addressed in \cite{zhao2019nonconforming}, where semi-discrete and fully discrete formulations are analyzed and optimal error estimates are established in the $L^2$ norm and broken $H^1$ seminorm.
+The authors in \cite{adak2020nonlocal} further extends the parabolic VEM framework to nonlinear nonlocal diffusion problems on general polygonal and polyhedral meshes, establishing well-posed semi-discrete and fully discrete schemes, deriving \textit{a priori} error estimates in the $L^2$ and $H^1$ norms, and introducing linearized and reformulated nonlinear solvers to reduce the computational cost associated with the nonlocal term.

+The article \cite{gomez2022serendipity} considers semilinear parabolic problems on polygonal meshes from the perspective of the high-order interpolatory Serendipity Virtual Element Method.
+There, the emphasis is on reducing the number of degrees of freedom and on approximating the nonlinear term through computable interpolatory or quasi-interpolatory constructions in the serendipity space, leading to improved efficiency while retaining optimal semi-discrete error estimates in the $L^2$ norm.
+When combined with a second-order Strang operator splitting time discretization, the resulting fully discrete scheme is shown to be particularly effective and naturally suited to parallel implementations.

+The article \cite{arrutselvi2022nonlocal} further broadens the time-dependent VEM literature by considering a coupled nonlocal parabolic system on polygonal meshes.
+In that setting, the virtual element framework is used to discretize both the diffusion operator and the nonlocal terms through computable projection-based forms, and the analysis covers semi-discrete, fully discrete, and linearized formulations.
+The paper derives error estimates in the $L^2$ and $H^1$ norms and introduces an equivalent reformulation together with a linearized scheme in order to retain a simpler Jacobian structure and reduce the computational complexity associated with the coupled nonlocal coefficients.